 (3) to determine if the person's legal rights are protected, and if not, notify the person's legal guardian or conservator, or the parent if the person is a minor, protection services, or licensing agencies as appropriate; and

 (4) to determine if the person, the person's legal guardian or conservator, or the parent if the person is a minor, is satisfied with the services provided.

 (c) If the provider fails to develop or carry out the individual program plan according to paragraph (a), the case manager shall notify the person's legal guardian or conservator, or the parent if the person is a minor, the provider, the respective licensing and certification agencies, and the county board where the services are being provided.
-In addition, the case manager shall identify other steps needed to assure the person receives the services identified in the coordinated service and support plan.
+In addition, the case manager shall identify other steps needed to assure the person receives the services identified in the support plan.

 The county agency shall maintain a waiting list of persons with developmental disabilities specifying the services needed but not provided.
 This waiting list shall be used by county agencies to assist them in developing needed services or amending their children and community service agreements.